jameskitt616/orbit/README.md

 ## Planned Features

-- [ ] Selecting Audio Tracks (currently being worked on)
+- [ ] Select Audio Tracks
-- [ ] Locking streams behind API keys, allowing for multiple configurable keys per stream.
+- [ ] Select Subtitles
 - [ ] Enabling users to upload video files through a user-friendly web interface (Web-UI).
 - [ ] Optimizing the system for mobile view and enabling installation via Browser Web Progressive App (WPA).
 - [ ] Offering the ability to configure custom representations, specifying bitrate and quality settings.
 - [ ] Providing estimated time of arrival (ETA) for transcoding processes.
 - [ ] Enabling the ability to start transcoding from a specific timestamp.
+- [ ] Perform file transcoding without utilizing the HLS live feature, which means direct playback is not supported.
+- [ ] Provide a method to download a video file from a given URL.

+Generally, this project is still under development, and there will be ongoing work on various smaller fixes, features, and updates, which may not be explicitly mentioned above.

 > **_NOTE:_** If there is a significant demand for it, I may consider learning Rust, C++, or another suitable
 > programming language to develop a program or application for controlling the Orbit system from within VR.
 This would